-Manitoba recognizes the history of discrimination against persons with disabilities; therefore, the province has implanted the requirements of the Accessibility for Manitobans Act (the Act) with the goal of creating standards to improve accessibility across the province.
+Ontario recognizes the history of discrimination against persons with disabilities, therefore the province has implanted the requirements of the Accessibility Standards for Customer Service, Ontario Regulation 429/07 under the authority of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) with the goal of creating standards to improve accessibility across the province.

-La Vie en Rose has the responsibility of making our stores accessible to all of our clients and employees with or without disabilities.
-This policy outlines our commitment to treating all of our clients with dignity and respect and making our stores accessible.
+La Vie en Rose also has the responsibility of making our stores accessible to all of our clients and employees with or without disabilities.
+This plan outlines our commitment to treating all of our clients with dignity and respect and making our stores accessible.